JetBrains-Research/paddle/README.md

 - `path`: a relative path to the directory where the virtual environment will be created.
   - Note that Paddle does **not** install new packages into this virtual environment directly.
-    Instead, it uses an internal cache repository for the installed Python packages, and creates
+    Instead, it uses an internal cache repository for the installed Python packages and creates symbolic links from these files to your local virtual environment.
-    symbolic links from these files to your local virtual environment.
     This allows Paddle to save a significant amount of hard drive space.
   - Under the hood, Paddle uses `pip` to install new packages, `venv` to create/manage virtual environments, and `pip-autoremove`to remove packages with their dependencies.
 - `python`: a version of the Python interpreter to be used.
-  - Is there is a suitable version of Python available from PATH on your local machine, Paddle will use it.
+  - If there is a suitable version of Python available from PATH on your local machine, Paddle will use it.
 If not, it will *try* to download and install the specified version of the Python interpreter from https://www.python.org/ftp/python.
   - To successfully complete this step, make sure that you've followed the prerequisites for